tom-seddon/b2/doc/Debug-version.md

 ## HTTP endpoints

-Values in capitals indicate parameters.
-Parameters listed as part of the path are found by position, and are mandatory; those listed as part of the query string are found by name, and are optional.
+Names in capitals are argument placeholders.
+When listed as part of the path, they are found by position, and are mandatory; those given as part of the query string are found by name, and are optional.

-Every method takes a window name, `WIN` - as seen in the title bar - as a parameter, indicating which window to send the request to.
+Every method takes a window name, `WIN` - as seen in the title bar - indicating which window to send the request to.
 In most cases, this will probably be `b2`, the name of the initial window the emulator creates on startup.

 Parameters expecting numbers are typically hex values, e.g., `ffff` (65535), or C-style literals, e.g., `65535` (65535), `0xffff` (65535),